Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Quickstart.rst

 .. image:: images/Quickstart_assign_xy_and_drag.gif

-As we can see, except for the use of the function :py:func:`~pyquibbler.iquib` (which will be explained below), the rest is a completely standard *Python* code for plotting a marker at position x=250, y=250 and adding next to it a text label with a these coordinates.
+As we can see, except for the use of the function :py:func:`~pyquibbler.iquib` (explained below), the rest is a completely standard *Python* code for plotting a marker at position x=250, y=250 and adding next to it a text label specifying the these coordinates.
 Indeed, running this code plots the marker and the text as classically expected.
 Yet, unlike in classical programming, in *Quibbler* the data items and graphics are all bi-directionally linked.
-First, assigning new values to an upstream variable, say assigning ``xy[0] = 100`` immediately refreshes all downstream graphics.
-Second, the plotted marker is in fact automatically draggable and, as we drag it, we see that it leads to changes in the upstream variable ``xy`` and in any dependent graphics, such as the text label and location.
+First, assigning new values to an upstream variable, say assigning ``xy[0] = 100``, immediately refreshes all downstream graphics.
+Second, the plotted marker is in fact draggable and, as we drag it, we see that it leads to changes in the upstream variable ``xy`` and in any dependent graphics, such as the text label and location.

 In *Quibbler*, thereby, we can easily get interactive functionality while using completely standard programming syntax and without the need